Margery Wolf

 Margery Wolf (born Jones, September 9, 1933 – April 14, 2017) was an American anthropologist, writer, scholar, and feminist activist.
-She published numerous ethnographic works on feminism, Taiwan and China.
+She published numerous ethnographic works on feminism, Taiwan, and China.

 Biography

 Margery Wolf was born in Santa Rosa, California, on September 9, 1933.
 As a child, she lived on Humboldt Street with her parents (Alvie Jones and Alvia Makee), before moving to a five-acre farm in California, and also in Taiwan, Ithaca, North Carolina and Iowa.
 Margery Wolf graduated from Santa Rosa High School at age 16 and graduated from Santa Rosa Junior College in 1952.
 She was enrolled in San Francisco State University from 1952 to 1953, where she married Arthur Wolf, with whom she moved to Ithaca, New York.
 Settling in New York State, she completed her art degree at Cornell University.
 In 1955, Margery Wolf began working as a research assistant to social psychologist William Lambert, coding ethnographic material as part of the cross-cultural Six Cultures project, which conducted field-based research on the upbringing and development of children on a variety of issues.
-She divorced her first marriage in 1984, and later remarried Mac Marshall, another Anthropologist.
+She divorced her first husband in 1984, and later remarried Mac Marshall, another anthropologist.